Different molecular filament widths as tracers of accretion onto filaments: Filament model

+Because the filament evolution starts with a high temperature, low density, and low A$_\mathrm{v}$, i.e., conditions representative of the diffuse interstellar medium, we begin the chemistry with atomic initial conditions using the abundances presented in Table~\ref{tab:abundances} and that are reproduced from \citet{McElroy13}, the only difference being that we assume here that all hydrogen is initially in atomic form.
+The abundances correspond to the values measured for the elemental composition of the local diffuse interstellar medium in the Milky Way and account for depletion of heavy elements (i.e, metals) onto to refractory dust grains \citep{Graedel82}.
 The chemical evolution of the filament is calculated over the averaged physical conditions presented in Fig.~\ref{fig:density_temp}.
-Because the filament evolution starts with a high temperature, low density, and low A$_\mathrm{v}$, i.e., conditions representative of the diffuse interstellar medium, we begin the chemistry with atomic initial conditions using the abundances presented in table~3 in \citet{McElroy13}, the only difference being that we assume here that all hydrogen is initially in atomic form.
 In this way we follow the formation of molecules along a typical parcel of gas falling into the filament that experiences an increasing density and A$_\mathrm{v}$ and a decreasing temperature.
-Note that most molecular formation under these conditions occurs via gas-phase chemistry; gas-grain and grain-surface processes only begin to become important once the A$_\mathrm{v}$ increases to $\gtrsim$~3~mag, and the temperature falls below $\sim$~100~K, at which point atoms like atomic oxygen begin to stick to dust grains and the formation of water ice begins.
+Note that most molecular formation under these conditions occurs via gas-phase chemistry; gas-grain and grain-surface processes only begin to become important once the A$_\mathrm{v}$ increases to $\gtrsim$~3~mag, and the temperature falls below $\sim$~100~K, at which point atoms like atomic oxygen begin to stick to dust grains and the formation of water ice begins as described above.

 One caveat in our adopted methodology is that we assume that the dust and gas temperatures are equal along the flow.
 In reality these temperatures will decouple at low density in irradiated clouds due to the competition between gas heating and cooling \citep[see, e.g.,][]{Hollenbach99}.
 Hence, our simulations are not self-consistent in that the physics and chemistry of the filament are decoupled; however, this assumption is necessary in order to include the level of chemical complexity needed to simulate all possible observable molecular tracers considered in this work.